Nets head to second round, beat Celtics 123-109 in Game 5

+Five games against Boston provided some answers — and a chance to keep making up for all their lost time.

+“We just don’t want to take any of this time for granted,” Irving said.
+“This doesn’t happen too often kind of in our culture, in our history, where three of the best scorers to ever play the game are on one team.”

-NEW YORK (AP) — James Harden had 34 points, 10 rebounds and 10 assists for his first postseason triple-double with Brooklyn, leading the Nets into the Eastern Conference semifinals with a 123-109 victory over the Boston Celtics on Tuesday night in Game 5.
+Harden had 34 points, 10 rebounds and 10 assists for his first postseason triple-double with Brooklyn, leading the Nets into the Eastern Conference semifinals with a 123-109 victory over the Boston Celtics on Tuesday night in Game 5.

-Kyrie Irving scored 25 points and Kevin Durant had 24 for the Nets, who will face the Milwaukee Bucks in their first appearance in the second round since 2014.
-The No. 2-seeded Nets will host Game 1 on Saturday.
+Irving scored 25 points and Durant had 24 for the Nets, who will face the Milwaukee Bucks in their first appearance in the second round since 2014.
+The No. 2-seeded Nets will host Game 1 against Giannis Antetokounmpo and the Bucks on Saturday.

+“We’ve got our work cut out for us,” Durant said.
+“I mean, he’s a two-time MVP, Defensive Player of the Year for a reason, so we’re looking forward to the challenge.”

 Despite their limited time together during the regular season, the Nets’ three superstars showed how potent they can be in this series, particularly when they combined for 104 points in Game 4.

+“We weren’t even worried about the playoff run yet, we were just happy to be on the court together,” Harden said.
+“So it’s great to get one series out of the way and like I said, we’ll take tomorrow off and we’ll recoup and get ready for a tough Milwaukee team.”

-Brooklyn was nowhere near as potent as that game, when it rang up 141 points.
+Brooklyn was nowhere near as potent as Game 4, when it rang up 141 points.
 But a little explosive stretch here and there was good enough to wrap it up.

 The finishing one came with the Celtics trailing by just eight with under eight minutes to play.
 Durant then made a 3-pointer, Jayson Tatum turned it over and Irving nailed another 3 on the break, pushing it to 103-89 with 7:19 to play.